8e7an/dotvim/NOTES.md

 Vim Folding Commands

-The most important Vim code folding commands:
+The most important Neovim code folding commands:

 `za` / ,z Toggles the current fold open or closed – the most useful command to know of all of these.